Modular multiscale approach to modelling high-harmonic generation in gases: High Harmonic Generation and Propagation

+where we have used the property $E = -\nabla \phi - \partial_{t} A$.
+Note that $j_m(t)$ is related to the charge current and we already use here a~microscopically averaged quantity--provided by the computation of the expected value--, which is exactly required for the coupling with the macroscopic modules.
+Subtle details of the derivation, including the relation with the macroscopic form of the Maxwell's equations assumed in~\eqref{maxwell} or full 3D-perspective are provided in \ref{app:source terms}.

-Given $\psi(x,t)$, additional quantities can be calculated to provide deeper microscopic insight, such as the expectation value $\braket{x}$, the photoelectron spectrum~\cite{Catoire2012}, the volumetric and projected ground-state populations, and the energy distribution associated with ionisation~\cite{Vabek2022}.
-Further analysis may include the Gabor transform of the source term, among others.
-Examples of specific analyses are discussed in Section~\ref{Interactive Python Interface to CTDSE}, while the source term forms the basis for the transition to the macroscopic model of the XUV field.
+Taking the wavefunction $\psi(x,t)$, other quantities in addition to~\eqref{eq:Microscopic Response in XUV regime (TDSE): dipole acceleration} can be extracted to gain deeper microscopic insight, such as the photoelectron spectrum~\cite{Catoire2012}, the volumetric and projected ground-state populations, and the energy distribution associated with ionisation~\cite{Vabek2022}.
+Further analysis tools may include, for instance, the Gabor transform of the source term.
+Examples of such analyses are discussed in Section~\ref{Interactive Python Interface to CTDSE}, where the source term provides the bridge to the macroscopic model of the XUV field.